-The foundation is beginning its first competitive grantmaking cycle with a formal Request for Proposals.
-Proposals are due online by 11:59 p.m. on June 30.
+As announced at the launch event, we are beginning our first competitive grantmaking cycle with a formal Request for Proposals.
+Proposals must be submitted online by 11:59 p.m. on June 30.
 Awards will be announced on Oct.
 31.

-Learn more about the foundation’s grantmaking priorities.
-And find out how to use our online grantmaking system by viewing the applicant tutorials.
+The 2018 Grant Application describes the foundation’s grantmaking priorities It also provides tutorials for using our online grant application system.
 We look forward to reviewing your proposals and awarding grants to build community and improve lives in Delaware County.

 A recent article in the business section of the Sunday Philadelphia Inquirer highlighted the benefits of creating a donor advised fund at your community foundation.